|

 I am wearing.
 You may want to bring a day bag

-likely this is Monastiriki in the flea market,
+likely this is Monastiraki in the flea market,

-the new Metro.
-You can walk down Metropoleos
+easy to locate.
+You can walk down Metropolis

 or Ermou streets or follow Adrianou until you